-You discover a fantastic snack that is low in calories.
-Although the numbers seem too good to be true, you trust labels and include the snack in your daily intake.
-Unknown to you, the snack has more calories than what the label says.
+You discover a fantastic snack that is “light” or “low” in calories.
+Although this seems too good to be true, you trust labels and include the snack in your daily intake.
+Unknown to you, the snack has more calories than you thought.
 Always trust your instincts when it comes to calorie counting.
-If a figure seems too low to be accurate, it probably is.
-Labels are not always accurate (4).
+If a health claim on a label seems too good to be true, it probably is.
+Health claims on labels are not always accurate.

 You Are Falling Victim To Portion Distortion

 Think you can manage a 700 calorie diet by eyeballing your food?
 Think again.
-Your portion estimates could be extremely inaccurate, especially if you do not weigh food (1).
+Your portion estimates could be extremely inaccurate, especially if you do not weigh food.
 Calorie counting requires a food scale, proper meal prep, and preparation.

 You Consume “Zero-Calorie” Foods in Excess

-Did you know that companies are allowed to label foods with less than 5 calories per serving as “zero-calorie” (5)?
+Did you know that companies are allowed to label foods with less than 5 calories per serving as “zero-calorie”?
 This applies to salad dressings, sweeteners, and cooking sprays.
-So, you might be consuming a certain food, assuming that it is “zero-calorie” when in reality, it is adding to your daily intake.
+So, you might be consuming multiple servings of a certain food, assuming that it is “zero-calorie” when in reality, it is adding to your daily intake.
 As always, moderation is key when it comes to food.
 No matter what the label says, do not eat too much of one item.

 700 Calories A Day Meal Plan